-ACCOMMODATION & COMMUNITY LIFE OFFICE
+ACCOMMODATION AND COMMUNITY LIFE OFFICE

-When You've Moved In
+When you've moved in

-- Use the inventory (pages 42 & 43) to record all utensils and equipment in the accommodation, signed by both you and the landlord. - If you are concerned about the condition of any item or piece of equipment, you should raise this in writing to your landlord/agent at the commencement of the tenancy. - Check that the locks on the windows and doors are working. - Take photos of all the rooms and the exterior when you've moved in - you should then date the photos and e-mail them to your landlord or have them sign the photos.
+- Use the inventory pages of this booklet to record all utensils and equipment in the accommodation.
+When complete make sure it is signed by both you and your landlord. - If you are concerned about the condition of any item or piece of equipment, you should raise this in writing to your landlord/agent at the commencement of the tenancy. - Check that the locks on the windows and doors are working. - Take photos of all the rooms and the exterior when you've moved in - you should then date the photos and e-mail them to your landlord or have them sign the photos.
 Keep the photos in case of disputes arising when you are claiming back your deposit. - Get a receipt every time you hand over money.
 Don't pay by cash, if possible.
-Use the rent log on pages 40 & 41.
+Use the rent log on.